Nadia-Molodychenko/data-analytics-projects/README.md

 Hi!
 I'm Nadia — a junior data analyst.
 This is where I keep the projects I've built while learning and practicing data analysis.

-I work mostly with **SQL (BigQuery), Python (Pandas), and Tableau**, and I like turning messy raw data into something a business can actually use — dashboards, funnels, and clear answers to real questions.
+I work mostly with **SQL (BigQuery), Tableau, and Google Sheets**, and I'm also familiar with Python (Pandas) for data analysis.
+I like turning messy raw data into something a business can actually use — dashboards, funnels, and clear answers to real questions.

 Here's what's inside: